kassirhussein/4_Open_Target_FUSIL_Analysis/README.md

 <a href="https://creativecommons.org">Untitled</a> © 1999 by <a href="https://creativecommons.org">Jane Doe</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a><img src="https://mirrors.creativecommons.org/presskit/icons/cc.svg" alt="" style="max-width: 1em;max-height:1em;margin-left: .2em;"><img src="https://mirrors.creativecommons.org/presskit/icons/by.svg" alt="" style="max-width: 1em;max-height:1em;margin-left: .2em;">

-# 🧬 Drug–Target Interaction Landscape by Gene Essentiality and Disease Ontology
+# Drug–Target Interaction Landscape by Gene Essentiality and Disease Ontology

 This repository presents a comprehensive analysis of drug–gene interactions by integrating clinical drug data, gene essentiality classifications (FUSIL), and disease ontologies.
-The goal is to explore how gene essentiality affects the distribution of approved and withdrawn drugs across different therapeutic areas.

 ---

+# Please RUN the ontology mapping first given that some scripts depenmds on the output.

-## 📂 Data Sources
+## Data Sources

 | Source            | Description                                     |
 |------------------|-------------------------------------------------|